Where To Find The Best Street Food In Strasbourg

 Address: 7 Rue de la Chaine, Strasbourg

 While not traditional Alsatian food, Come a Roma offers the ultimate street food, the traditional Italian-style pizza.
 Specializing in Roman Taglio pizza, you can order an entire pizza or just a slice or two.
-The is definitely cheap street food you can grab and go while exploring the city.
+The is definitely cheap street food you can grab and go while exploring the city or shopping for fantastic finds.

 You can order the classic Margherita pizza slice or you can be a bit outside the box and add interesting toppings such as truffle cream and zucchini.
 You can even choose the type of sauce and cheese you want to add to your slice.
 Get adventurous and enjoy pizza cooked in an authentic wood fired oven.